 This course represents a blend of cross-cultural concepts and human development (across the lifespan) and will seek to explore the influence of culture on various aspects of human development.
 More specific topics include the role of culture on: socialization, physical growth, cognition, self and personality, sex and gender, social behavior, family relations, and health.
-Prerequisite: PSY 100 and PSY 210 or PSY 212.
+Prerequisite: PSY 212.
 Offered Occasionally.

 PSY 370 Cr.3

 This course examines the application of psychological principles to school learning.
 Topics covered include theories of learning, individual differences, motivation, classroom management, measurement and evaluation, and effective teaching.
 The content will be discussed in relation to current issues and problems.
-Prerequisite: one of the following: PSY 210, PSY 212, ECE 212, ESS 207, or ESS 200.
+Prerequisite: one of the following: PSY 212, ECE 212, ESS 207, or ESS 200.
 Offered Fall, Spring, Summer.

 PSY 376 Cr.3

 Psychological principles, concepts and methods applicable to organizational and industrial situations and practices.
 Topics include personnel selection, placement and evaluation; training; motivation; leadership; and social factors in organizations.
 Prerequisites: six credits in psychology; junior standing.
 Offered Annually.